Information and Application

 - Incidental expenses not included in the fee (snacks, outside entertainment, etc.)

-Payment will be included on the fall 2020 bursar bill.
+Payment will be included on the spring bursar bill.

 Students receiving financial aid from Penn may be eligible for financial assistance for WIEP.
 Please note that financial assistance for WIEP is coordinated by the Wharton Undergraduate Division and not Student Financial Services.
 Any financial assistance for WIEP will be noted in students’ acceptance letters.
 Students will receive their financial aid awards after successful completion of the course.